tkhamez/eve-route/README.md

 heroku buildpacks:add heroku/gradle
 ```

-Set the EVE_ROUTE_CORS_DOMAIN to your domain (e. g. eve-route.herokuapp.com), or some POST requests may not work.
+Set the EVE_ROUTE_CORS_DOMAIN to your domain (e.g. eve-route.herokuapp.com), or some POST requests may not work.

 ## Development Environment